-Staff recommends the Planning and Zoning Board provide a favorable recommendation to the City Commission for the following:
+Staff recommends the City Commission approve the following Ordinances and Resolution for the Hallandale City Center Project:

+Second Reading of the attached Ordinances for:

+Application #PA-19-815, Rezoning/Text Map Code Amendment

+- 1. Rezoning the property located at 605 North Dixie Highway from Central RAC/Transitional Subdistrict to West RAC/Foster Road Subdistrict, and; - 2.
+Rezoning the property located at 608 NW 1st Avenue from Central RAC/Neighborhood to West RAC/Foster Road Subdistrict.

+Application #PDO-19-816 applying PDO

+3. Applying Planned Development Overlay District to the 3 parcels of the project.

+Application #RV-19-845, Right-of-Way Vacation

+4. Vacation of a portion of NW 6th Street between North Dixie Highway and NW 1st Avenue.

+The Resolution for:

+Application #DB-18-3486, Major Development Plan

-- 1. Application #PA-19-815, Rezoning/Text Map Code Amendment to change zoning designations as follows: - a) The property located at 605 North Dixie Highway from Central RAC/Transitional Subdistrict to West RAC/Foster Road Subdistrict, and; - b) The property located at 608 NW 1st Avenue from Central RAC/Neighborhood to West RAC/Foster Road Subdistrict. - 2.
-Application #PDO-19-816 applying PDO (Planned Development) Overlay District to the 3 parcels of the project. - 3.
-Application #DB-19-3486 for Major Development Review approval of the Hallandale City Center Project as provided by Section 32-382 of the Zoning and Land Development Code, subject to the terms of the Development Agreement to govern the project as may be approved by the City Commission, and all conditions set forth in this Cover Memo.
+5. The Major Development Plan for the Hallandale City Center Project subject to the terms of the Development Agreement to govern the project as may be approved by the City Commission, and all conditions set forth in this Cover Memo.